 Experts agree that dried hamster pellets and treats do not provide a complete diet and pet stores don’t include a salad bar, but your hamster can scurry to its bowl for this budget-friendly sweet treat that you can whip up in no time using fresh fruits and vegetables.
 Slice up half a banana and toss with a quarter-cup of grated carrot in a bowl.
 Add a sprinkling of lemon juice to keep them from discoloring.
 Drain the juice from the bowl; add three teaspoons of raisins and a teaspoon of honey and mash with a fork.
 Serve half in a treat bowl and store the remainder in a covered container in the refrigerator.
 Remove and discard uneaten treats after four hours.

 For Gerbils/Rabbits: Gerbil and Rabbit Salad

-It's important to offer pet rodents vitamin-rich fresh fruits and vegetables, and your gerbils and bunnies will welcome this healthy salad.
+It’s important to offer pet rodents vitamin-rich fresh fruits and vegetables, and your gerbils and bunnies will welcome this healthy salad.
 Toss a quarter-cup of finely chopped spinach or leaf lettuce with a quarter-cup of grated carrot.
-For budget-boosting ingredients, ask for discarded outer leaves (which are more vitamin-rich than inner leaves) at your produce counter, farmers' market, or a restaurant salad bar.
+For budget-boosting ingredients, ask for discarded outer leaves (which are more vitamin-rich than inner leaves) at your produce counter, farmers’ market, or a restaurant salad bar.
 Top with a teaspoon of sunflower or pumpkin seeds (for variety, alternate seed toppings) and serve in a small treat bowl.
 Store leftovers in a sealed container in the refrigerator for one day.
 Remove and dispose of uneaten fresh foods after four hours.
-Next, learn the secrets your pet wishes it could tell you.
 Plus: Here are 10 high-tech gadgets you and your pet will love!